Funding

 “We need to stop thinking of mobile as a distinct category… you should put energy into the screens where people’s eyeballs are at.”

-If I had to highlight one takeaway from the above debate – one that’s relevant for B2B SaaS businesses thinking about mobile – it would be this:
+If you find this intriguing, I highly recommend watching the full interview with Matias.
+If I had to highlight one takeaway from the this debate – one that’s relevant for B2B SaaS businesses thinking about mobile – it would be this:

 Put your energy into screens where people’s eyeballs are.